Madelung's deformity: Pediatrics

-Purpose of this treatment option is to straighten the abnormal radius.
-To do this, an 8 cm incision is made from the wrist crease at the palmair radial side.
+The purpose of this treatment option is to straighten the abnormal radius.
+To do this, an 8 cm incision is made from the wrist crease at the palmar radial side.
 The approach is made passing the Flexor carpi radialis with detachment of the Pronator quadratus muscle from the radius.
 Now the Vickers ligament release is done.
 After this the periosteum is elevated and a crescent-shaped osteotomy, concave at the end, is marked on the bone.
 Now the radius is cut dome shaped and straightened.
 The distal end of the radius stays attached to the ulna.
 The dome shape of the osteotomy allows adequate bony contact for stability and a subperiosteal void for rapid healing.